Dear Shareowners,

 Policy on appointment and remuneration of Directors, Key Managerial Personnel and Senior Management Employees

 The Nomination and Remuneration Committee of the Board has devised a policy for selection, appointment and remuneration of Directors, Key Managerial Personnel and Senior Management Employees.
 The Committee has also formulated the criteria for determining qualifications, positive attributes and independence of Directors.
-The policy inter alia, covers the details of the remuneration of Non-Executive Directors, Key Managerial Personnel and Senior Management Employees, their performance assessment and retention features.
-The policy has been put up on the Companys website at: https://www.rinfra.com/ documents/1142822/10641881/Remuneration-Policy.pdf.
+The policy inter alia, covers the details of the remuneration of Directors, Key Managerial Personnel and Senior Management Employees, their performance assessment and retention features.
+The policy has been put up on the Companys website at: https://www.rinfra.com/ documents/1142822/10641881/Remuneration-Policy.pdf

 Directors Responsibility Statement

-Pursuant to the requirements under Section 134(5) of the Act with respect to Directors Responsibility Statement, it is hereby confirmed that: i. in the preparation of the annual financial statement for the Financial Year ended March 31, 2024, the applicable accounting standards had been followed along with proper explanation relating to material departures, if any; ii. the Directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at March 31, 2024 and of the loss of the Company for the year ended on that date; iii. the Directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; iv. the Directors had prepared the annual financial statement for the Financial Year ended March 31, 2024, on a going concern basis; v. the Directors had laid down proper internal financial controls to be followed by the Company and such internal financial controls are adequate and are operating effectively; and
+45 accounting standards had been followed along with proper explanation relating to material departures, if any; ii. the Directors had selected such accounting policies and applied them consistently and made judgments and estimates that are reasonable and prudent so as to give a true and fair view of the state of affairs of the Company as at March 31, 2025 and of the loss of the Company for the year ended on that date; iii. the Directors had taken proper and sufficient care for the maintenance of adequate accounting records in accordance with the provisions of the Act for safeguarding the assets of the Company and for preventing and detecting fraud and other irregularities; iv. the Directors had prepared the annual financial statement for the financial year ended March 31, 2025, on a going concern basis; v. the Directors had laid down proper internal financial controls to be followed by the Company and such internal financial controls are adequate and are operating effectively; and vi. the Directors had devised proper systems to ensure compliance with the provisions of all applicable laws and that such systems are adequate and operating effectively.

 Contracts and Arrangements with Related Parties

-All contracts, arrangements and transactions entered into by the Company during the Financial Year under review with related parties were on an arms length basis and in the ordinary course of business.
+All contracts, arrangements and transactions entered into by the Company during the financial year under review with related parties were on an arms length basis and in the ordinary course of business.

 There were no materially significant related party transactions made by the Company with Promoters, Directors, Key Managerial Personnel or other designated persons, which could have potential conflict with the interest of the Company at large.
+During the financial year, the Company has not entered into any contract/ arrangement/transaction with related parties which could be considered material in accordance with the policy of Company on materiality of related party transactions

-Material Changes and Commitments if any, affecting the financial position of the Company
+Material Changes and Commitments, if any, affecting the financial position of the Company

 Meetings of the Board